 - The same story has been circulating and evolving for at least 10 years.

-A second variation has been spotted circulating via email.
-This version includes a few details, such as “Texas” but still lacks enough information to verify the narrative.
+A second variation of the rumor has also circulating heavily via email.
+This version includes a few additional details, such as “Texas” but still lacks enough information to verify the narrative.
 It also cites a study by the vague “NYCU” which Yahoo! noted in 2010 stands for several organizations – none of which are related to scientific research: New York City Underground, News You Can Use (from the U.S. News & World Report) and North Yorkshire Credit Union in the UK.

 VERY IMPORTANT PLEASE READ